 Having identified this need in the community, we approached it in the way Addgene approaches everything; we asked ourselves, “How can we do this in a way that most helps scientists and allows us to maintain Addgene’s high quality standards?”
 Under the leadership of Addgene’s co-founder, Melina Fan, we created a new team to push this project forward.
 The viral vector project team develops methods, performs extensive quality control, generates educational materials, and provides viral vector technical service (details about virus production protocols and quality control can be found on Addgene’s Viral Production webpage).

 While the new team took the lead on operationalizing viral production and distribution, this project involved every Addgenie in the company.
-For example, Our Scientist Team has been developing expertise in answering questions on virus and helping provide educational resources on this collection.
-With their expertise in shipping hundreds of plasmids a day, the Lab Team helped develop shipping systems and protocols.
+Our Finance, Business and Legal teams had to pave the way for this project with many depositors and partners.
+The Addgene Scientist Team has been developing expertise in answering questions on virus and helping provide educational resources on this collection.
+With their expertise in shipping hundreds of plasmids a day, the Lab and Office Teams develop shipping systems and protocols for viral vectors to reach scientists around the world.
+Our Software Engineering Team (and, added in 2018, our Product Team) continues to make improvements to our website and inventory management systems to make way in our systems for this new type of material.
+The Outreach Team is getting the word out about this new resource and providing fantastically useful educational content on viral vectors.

 How Addgene’s Viral Service Will Help Scientists.